What Does It Cost to Build an AI System in 2026? A Practical Look at LLM Pricing

 At the core of most AI systems today is an API call to a hosted LLM.
 Costs depend on:

-• The provider (e.g., OpenAI, Anthropic, Google, DeepSeek)
+• The provider (e.g. OpenAI, Anthropic, Google, DeepSeek)

-• Model size and performance
+• The model tier and performance level

-• Number of requests and token volume
+• The number of requests and total token volume

 Document Parsing or Vision-Based AI